semool/backblaze-personal-wine/README.md

 * Workaround for fontconfig cache file spam in /var/cache/fontconfig
 * After Backblaze Client Installation renaming ALL x64 Binaries while this is a i386 only Container.
 Without renaming them the Client try continusly starting them and wine will go in Debug Mode = High CPU Load!
 When a Message Pops up with Client is not installed correctly ignore it and click in the main Client Window to hide the Warning in the background.
 Client will run fine!
 * Adding noVNC Webinterface
+* Adding user configurable LANGUAGE and TIMEZONE.
+Look at the Docker run example.
+Defaults are 'en_US.UTF8' and 'Etc/UTC'

 ## Option for NEW Image: Docker run example
 <details>